-Tax credits, on the other hand, give renewable system owners cash back in the year after they install the panels.
-Offers vary widely by state, but generally allow for the owner to receive a credit equal to a certain percentage of the cost of their system.
+Tax credits, on the other hand, give renewable system owners cashback in the year after they install the panels.
+Offers vary widely by state but generally allow for the owner to receive a credit equal to a certain percentage of the cost of their system.
 They often have caps on the amount an owner can receive, and also offer carryover of parts of the credit to the next year(s) if the owner can’t claim the whole amount in one year.

-RECs are a bit more complicated.
+Renewable Energy Credits (RECs) are a bit more complicated.
 A renewable energy system earns its owner one REC for each megawatt-hour (MWh) of electricity it generates.
 The REC serves as “proof of generation,” which can then be sold to a utility company to help it meet its goals under the RPS.

 Unlike a rebate or tax credit, a REC is a way for system owners to earn additional money as their system actually produces electricity.
-The price of RECs varies widely across the country, from almost nothing to hundreds of dollars, and depends of several factors we cover in a special article about RECs.
+The price of RECs varies widely across the country, from almost nothing to hundreds of dollars, and depends on several factors we cover in a special article about RECs.
 This kind of market-based incentive can be offered for a limited time (e.g., the first 5 years of electricity production) or on an ongoing basis.

+Not all RPS laws include incentives, and many solar incentive programs are passed through separate legislation or utility commission decisions.
 As we mentioned above, the cost of these subsidies is paid either with state funds (taxes) or by utility companies, which are often allowed to recoup the cost of the incentives through small fees on all of their customers.

 Ways in which RPS laws vary